cindy6810/Capstone-Project/README.md

 App Name: Tunely

-Description: Listen to Music, Make playlists, Interact with Music Artits
+Description: Listen to Music, Make playlists, Interact with Music Artists.
+You can listen to songs, like songs, comment on songs.
+You can save songs to playlists.